Aquiles-JG/AquilesMonstrousCompendium/README.md

 # Aquiles Monstrous Compendium
 ![](About/Preview.png?raw=true)
 <p>A bestiarium of monsters, heavily inspired in High Fantasy settings like D&D.</p>
-<p><h3>Personal Philosophy:</h3>At the moment, my latest mod.
-A collection of fantasy monsters, some of them created for this mod, others brought back from others, like the Gorgon, which was part of Rimworld Races: Humanoids for a long time.</p>
+<p><h3>Personal Philosophy:</h3>A collection of fantasy monsters, some of them created for this mod alone, others brought back from others.
+I like to have at least one animal in every mod I made, so still there are some, e.g. trolls, that stay where always have been.</p>
 <p>* <b>Gorgon</b></p>
 <p>* <b>Manticore</b></p>
 <p>* <b>Stirge</b></p>